 Cash flow is the incoming and outgoing cash from any business and represents the company’s operating activities.
 Every entrepreneur and small business owner instinctively knows that cash flow management is critical to keep their business successful.
 Many startups fail because they don’t have a healthy cash flow.

-Trying to juggle all of the responsibilities that come with being an entrepreneur can be tough enough without worrying about running out of cash at any moment.
-Managing cash flow effectively is essential for every small business and those looking for financial assistance from investors before they start their own company.
+Trying to juggle all of the responsibilities that come with being an entrepreneur can be challenging enough without worrying about running out of cash at any moment.
+Managing cash flow effectively is essential for every small business and those looking for financial assistance from investors before starting their own company.
 But what does this mean?
 How do you go about managing it properly so that your startup doesn’t run out of funds before making its first sale?

 For a small business to be healthy, it is essential to keep track of its cash flow and grip on the expenses and income.
 Here are some things a new entrepreneur should do to be in charge of the cash flow situation of their business.